A simple drink that I make very complicated...

 Lemon Vodka: I typically use one of my favorite citrus flavored vodkas like those made by Grey Goose, Belvedere, Hangar One or Crop Organic.
 However, the best lemon vodka is the one I make myself.
 I simply take a 1 quart mason jar and fill it with my favorite mid-grade vodka, such as Luksusowa which is a polish potato vodka, or something like Tito’s or Svedka.
 For the lemon flavor, just use a vegetable peeler to carefully peel the yellow part off of a lemon or two, being careful not to get too much of the white pulpy part (the pith) and drop the peels into the jar of vodka.
 Then all you need to do is put it in the fridge for a few days to a week or so and then strain out the peels.
 It beats any of the pre-packaged flavored vodka from the liquor store, but make sure you store it in the fridge, or better yet the freezer.
 There’s nothing like ice cold vodka to make a martini special.

 Orange Liqueur: This is where you get to experiment and make the cocktail your own.
 The orange adds a sweeter citrus complement to the sourness of the lemon.
 Traditionally the recipes call for Cointreau but I like Grand Marnier better since it is made with cognac and is a bit heavier and sweeter and more flavorful in my opinion.
 Here’s a little article about the differences between the two in case you give a shit.
 You can also use any old boring Triple Sec if you’re a cheap bastard, but I don’t recommend it unless it’s high quality, but I’m somewhat of a snob.
-I’ve also enjoyed using Limoncello if I really want a more pure lemony sweetness, or St. Germain for a more floral nose… Yeah, like I know what that fucking means… Just try any goddam flavored liqueur that you like, but don’t you dare use anything by “Puckers”!
+I’ve also enjoyed using Limoncello if I really want a more pure lemony sweetness, or St. Germain for a more floral nose… Yeah, I said nose, like I know what that fucking means… Just try any goddam flavored liqueur that you like, but don’t you dare use anything by “Puckers”!
 Bleah!

 Sugar: Not everyone likes to put sugar in their cocktails, but you need at least a little bit in this one to cut the sourness.
 Make no mistake, it’ll still be plenty sour, but if you like it sweet just double the amount of sweetener to 1 oz.
 If you are lazy and don’t know what “superfine” sugar is, just add a ½ teaspoon of any sugar or agave syrup to sweeten.
 If you are adventurous and want something special that adds a lemony zest, then make yourself some lemon infused simple syrup.
 All you need is equal parts water and sugar (I did ½ cup of each) with some lemon zest and heat it up while stirring on low heat on the stove like so: